tosokr/jekyll-theme-chirpy/_posts/2020-01-28-migrate-virtual-machine-into-availability-zone.md

 When you create a VM, you have the following options for availability:
 ![Desktop View]({{ "/assets/img/posts/vm/VMAvailabilityOptions.png" | relative_url }})
-Note that by default No infrastructure redundancy required is selected.
+Note that by default *No infrastructure redundancy required* is selected.
 If you create the VM with this option after that is not possible to move it to an Availability Set or an Availability Zone.

 When may you need this?
-Imagine, for example, you install SQL Server inside a VM, configure everything and after that, you choose to leverage some of the high availability options for SQL server, such as database mirroring or AlwaysOn availability groups.
+Imagine, for example, you install SQL Server inside a VM, configure everything, and after that, you choose to leverage some of the high availability options for SQL server, such as database mirroring or AlwaysOn availability groups.
 In such a scenario, it is a best practice to store those VMs into different Availability Zone (SLA of 99.99%) or in the same Availability Set (SLA of 99.95%).

 The script workflow:
 1. Stop the VM